franton/JSS-In-A-Box/README.md

 (Optional) Run the script with sudo ./jss-in-a-box.sh -h to get a help prompt.

 The instructional video below provides more details of operation.
+NOTE: This is of an earlier version but the info is still valid.

 ### Instructional Video